 - Detailed job description related to the employee’s position including remuneration and job title.

-In general, residence/work permits will be issued for a period of one year and can be extended according to the employment contract of the applicant.
+In general, residence and work permits will be issued for a period of one year and can be extended according to the employment contract of the applicant.

 Being employed in Germany